softworkz/emby-wiki/How-to-build-a-Server-Plugin.md

 4. Create a class called PluginConfiguration, and have it inherit from MediaBrowser.Model.Plugins.BasePluginConfiguration.

-5. Create a class called Plugin, and have it inherit from MediaBrowser.Common.Plugins.BasePlugin<T>, where <T> is the name of the PluginConfiguration class you just created.
+5. Create a class called Plugin, and have it inherit from MediaBrowser.Common.Plugins.BasePlugin-T, where T is the name of the PluginConfiguration class you just created.